-(10) 1998: Twelve-month World Health Organization follow-up on 740 people screened for depression in 15 cities around the world [D. Goldberg, M. Privett, B. Ustun, G. Simon & M. Linden.
+(10) 1998: Twelve-month World Health Organization follow-up on 740 people screened for depression in 15 cities around the world [Goldberg, D., et al. (1998).
 The effects of detection and treatment of major depression in primary care: A naturalistic study in 15 cities.
-British Journal of General Practice 48:1840-44].
+British Journal of General Practice, 48, 1840-44].

-In a WHO study of depressed patients in 15 cities around the world, which was designed to assess the merits of screening for the disorder.
-The hypothesis behind the study was that those treated with antidepressants would have the best long-term outcomes, and those whose depression is not detected and thus don’t receive treatment would fare the worst.
-The results were the opposite of what they expected.
-At the end of one year, the subset of 484 people who weren’t exposed to psychotropic medications enjoyed much better “general health;” that their depressive symptoms were much milder;” and that they were less likely to still be “mentally ill.”
-By comparison, the group that suffered most from “continued depression” were the patients receiving antidepressant treatment.
+A World Health Organization study of depressed patients in 15 cities around the world was designed to assess the merits of screening for the disorder.
+The hypothesis behind the study was that those treated with antidepressants would have the best long-term outcomes, and those whose depression was not detected (and thus didn’t receive treatment) would fare the worst.
+The results were the opposite of expected.
+At the end of one year, the subset of 484 people who didn’t receive psychotropic medications enjoyed much better “general health” and had depressive symptoms that were “much milder.”
+The non-medicated group was also less likely to still be “mentally ill.”
+By comparison, the group that suffered most from “continued depression” were the patients receiving ongoing antidepressant treatment.

-The lead researcher noted: “Patients not given drugs had milder illnesses but did significantly better than those receiving drugs, both in terms of symptoms lost and their diagnostic status.”
+As the lead researcher summarized: “Patients not given drugs had milder illnesses but did significantly better than those receiving drugs, both in terms of symptoms lost and their diagnostic status.”
 This was so “even after adjustment for initial scores on each instrument.”
 The researchers concluded, the “study does not support the view that failure to recognize depression has serious adverse consequences.”

-Patients in general practice receiving antidepressant treatment as recommended in guidelines had higher rates of relapse than those receiving no therapy.
+Patients in general practice receiving standard antidepressant treatment (in accordance with practice guidelines for maintenance over time) had higher rates of relapse than those receiving no therapy.

 In Canada, Carolyn Dewa and her colleagues at the Center for Addiction and Mental Health in Ontario set out to explore the relationship between antidepressants and disability rates.
 They first identified 1,281 people who went on short-term disability between 1996 and 1998 because they missed ten consecutive work days due to depression.
 The 564 people who opted to not go on antidepressants returned to work, on average, in 77 days – while the medicated group took 105 days to get back on the job, on average.
 More important, those who took an antidepressant were more than twice as likely to go on to long-term disability, with only 9 percent of the unmedicated group submitting a request for long-term disability, compared to 19 percent of those who took an antidepressant.
 “Does the lack of antidepressant use reflect a resistance to adopting a sick role and consequently a more rapid return to work?” the researcher wondered.